endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 #### Computing out of bounds reads

-SICER discards all reads where the end falls outside of the chromosome boundaries. epic2 discards all reads where the shifted 5' end falls outside of `math.ceil(chromosome_size / bin_size) * bin_size)`.

-This might affect the ordering of the results as the length of the region is used to give regions without input a pseudocount.
+SICER discards all reads where the end falls outside of the chromosome boundaries. epic2 discards all reads where the corresponding DNA fragment’s estimated mid point falls outside of `math.ceil(chromosome_size / bin_size) * bin_size)`.
+The consequence is that epic2 can have more reads than SICER has within the last bin of the chromosome, resulting in epic2 potentially identifying longer regions towards the end of the chromosomes than SICER does.
+This difference might also affect the ordering of the results, as the length of the region is used to give regions without input a pseudo count.

 ## The tests